Activity: Uncovering Personal Assets Worksheet

 • Identify a list of non-negotiable personal factors.

-To begin, you can further develop your list of three accomplishments from page 2 of the RRU Personal Assets Inventory or take some time to recall transformative or impactful professional experiences.
+To begin, you can further develop your list of three accomplishments from page 2 of the RRU Professional Assets Inventory or take some time to recall transformative or impactful professional experiences.
 Think of significant moments when you overcame a challenge, you felt inspired and took action on an idea, or felt proud about something you did.
 Choose three work and/or volunteer experiences and craft short stories to describe these memorable experiences in more detail.

 There are a few reasons for developing short stories: